 This book was never going to write itself no matter how much I put it off because I was too busy living my life.
 When friends and new acquaintances ask the title of the book--If I could Live 400 Years--their first response is, “Why?”
-Well, why not?
-I state.
 This way the first 100 years could be a learning experience, and the other 300 would be the time to make choices, achieve my dreams, learn the tasks I always wanted to try, laugh, grow, enjoy, and have so much time to do it.

 If I had this wish come true, I would stop aging at age 38.
 This age for me was the mark for realizing I was not getting any younger.
 The days, months, and years fly-by faster and achievements need to happen sooner.
 Also, my face wasn’t drooping yet and my muscles were still apparent.
 My affinity for science fiction may have something to do with wanting longevity, life beyond 100 years, at some point in time.